NYPL/engineering-general/other/updating-header.md

 ## 2. Activate Changes in React Apps

+> Note that the specific feature being rolled out may require modifying the order of deployments below.
+For example, if the header functionality is the creation of a cookie during login (via Encore), you may want to deploy the Header App before the React apps below.

 Starting with the lowest traffic [React apps](https://github.com/NYPL/engineering-general/tree/master/other#reactnode) (excluding "Header App"), update the `dgx-header-component` dependency to use the new version.
 Proposed order:

  * [Get a library card](https://github.com/NYPL/nypl-library-card-app)